seanbreckenridge/discord_data/README.md

 print(activity(Path('./discord/october_2020/activity')))
 ```

+Created to be used as part of [HPI](https://github.com/seanbreckenridge/HPI)

 ### TODO:

 Once I actually have multiple data exports (so wont be able to update this for at least a month), write `merge.py` to merge multiple data exports into one.